 If you or someone you know is suffering from depression, do not hesitate to seek external professional help.
 It isn’t a sign of weakness if you need to consult an expert.
 Continue with your self-care measures and give them a boost by consulting a mental health professional.
 This can speed up your recovery and prevent a depressive relapse.

-If you are suffering from depression, you should understand that will not be as easy to treat as a flu.
-It might take a while and go through a number of cycles of recovery and relapse but with the right treatment and a commitment to your health, you will emerge victorious.
+If you are suffering from depression, you should understand that will not be as easy to treat as the flu.
+It might take a while and go through several cycles of recovery and relapse but with the right treatment and a commitment to your health, you will emerge victorious.

-In Australia, there are a number of communities and authorities formed to help anyone who may have depression.
-Consider reaching out to following:
+In Australia, there are several communities and authorities formed to help anyone who may have depression.
+Consider reaching out to the following:

 How to choose the right mental health professional

 If you are concerned about finding the most suitable mental health professional, your best option is to consult your general practitioner first.
 They can provide you with referrals or direct you to the right place for professional help.

 Going to an expert for help is the first step, and it’s a big one.
 It takes courage to admit to yourself that you have a problem and to take action to fix it.
 But when trying to understand how to fight depression it is imperative to be deeply involved in the process.
 Do your research, participate in the treatment, take your medicine regularly, and follow up with self-care measures such as diet, exercise and lifestyle.
 Do not depend solely on a mental health professional to recover from depression.

 Also make sure to not be impatient with your counsellor or psychologist, or to dismiss the suggested line of treatment.
 Depression is a complex and debilitating mental health condition, and it can take time to get to the cause of it and help you heal.

 Do note that treatment may take a long time to show results or it may show immediate results.
 The important thing is that you stick with it, no matter how you feel.
 Quitting treatment too early may lead to a relapse so work patiently on yourself for as long as the expert recommends.